jackiehjm/stx-docs/doc/source/dist_cloud/upgrade-management-overview.rst

     -   Ensure **controller-0** is the active controller.

--   The subclouds must all be |AIO-DX|, and using the Redfish platform management service.
+-   The subclouds must all be |AIO-SX|, and must use the Redfish platform management service.

 -   **Remove Non GA Applications**: